AShadyPCB/led-shelf-controller/README.md

 <h1 align="center">LED Shelf Controller</h1>

 <p align="center">
-The stock controller on my LED shelf whined, and it got louder as I dimmed it.<br>
+The stock controller on my LED shelf made a high pitched whine, and it got louder as I dimmed it.<br>
 This is how I worked out why, and the silent replacement I built to fix it:<br>
 a 25&nbsp;kHz H-bridge driver with BLE control from my phone, on a custom 4 layer board.
 </p>